For more about sudden cardiac arrest, call 651-241 4470 or email HeartSafe@Allina.com.

 Ventricular fibrillation causes a quivering of the heart muscle that makes it unable to pump blood through the body.
 Once the blood stops circulating, a person quickly loses consciousness and the ability to breathe, and will die without effective treatment.

 More people die of sudden cardiac arrest than lung cancer, breast cancer and AIDS combined.
-Two sudden cardiac arrest victims share how automated external defibrillators (AEDs) saved their lives.

 The only effective treatment is an electric shock to the heart called defibrillation.
 The electrical current can interrupt ventricular fibrillation and allow the heart's normal rhythm to regain control.

 Defibrillation is most effective if it is applied within three to five minutes into sudden cardiac arrest.
 With each passing minute, the likelihood of recovery drops about 10 percent.
 After 10 minutes, one's chance of survival falls to about 2 percent.